 Full-time professionals are available to discuss the supply chain management certificate curriculum with you in greater detail.
 Simply call 800.672.7223 Ext.
 25168 or contact our Enrollment Services Staff.

-Supply Chain Fundamentals encompasses the planning and management of all activities involved in sourcing and procurement, conversion, and logistics management activities.
-Importantly, it also includes coordination and collaboration with channel partners, which can be suppliers, intermediaries, third-party service providers, and customers.
+Supply Chain Management encompasses the planning and management of the flow of goods, money, and information from the raw material supplier to the end customer, including activities such as sourcing and procurement, manufacturing, and logistics.
+It also includes coordination and collaboration with exchange partners, domestically and globally.
 In essence, Supply Chain Management integrates supply and demand management functions within and across companies.
-This course covers the concepts, strategies, processes, tools, and technologies applied to managing the end-to-end forward and backward flow of materials, information, and value in a supply chain.
+In this course, students will gain a working knowledge of the decisions faced by supply chain managers, as well as the concepts, strategies, processes, tools, and technologies applied to these processes and decisions.

-LOG 5010 International Transport and Logistics (3 cr.)
+SCM 5415 Managing International Transportation and Logistics (3 cr.)

-Today's business world operates in a global environment; and to be successful, companies must develop new strategies that go beyond traditional geographical boundaries.
-It is common to see a product designed in the United States, manufactured in China, and sold in France.
-Differentials in wage-rates, expanding markets, improved transportation and communications have all worked to break down the barriers of space and time.
-This course examines in depth, logistics and transport management for international trade, including airfreight, ocean freight, international road transportation multi-modal transportation, and the packaging and document preparation required for each mode of transportation.
-Prerequisite: SCM 5830
+Managers in today's organizations must develop strategies that go beyond traditional geographical boundaries.
+Differentials in wage-rates and expanding markets have opened up opportunities for production and distribution around the globe, while improved transportation and communications have worked to break down the barriers of space and time.
+In this course, students will examine the operational and strategic decisions that managers face with regard to logistics and transportation for international trade, including airfreight, ocean freight, international road transportation, multi-modal transportation, and the packaging and document preparation required for each mode of transportation.